Star-F0rce/UMTScripts/README.md

 Rhythm Editor

 Enables debug mode and makes it so that starting a new game in Chapter 3 loads up the rhythm game editor.

+Rhythm Editor v2

+A tool that lets you import songs easily into Chapter 3, as well as letting you easily open the rhythm editor.

+Chart Importer

+Imports user-created charts into Chapter 4.

+Chart Resetter

+Resets Chapter 4's charts to allow for more importing.